rinusser/CodeSnifferUtils/FEATURES.md

 ### ConfigurableClassCommentSniff, ConfigurableFileCommentSniff

-These extend PEAR.Commenting.ClassComment and PEAR.Commenting.FileComment: they accept a configurable list of required docblock tags.
+These extend PEAR.Commenting.ClassComment and PEAR.Commenting.FileComment: they accept a configurable list of required docblock tags and can remove the @author tag's email requirement.

+#### Required Tags Configuration

 You can either disable all required tags, e.g. for classes' docblocks: